 Since 2004, the TWDB has funded \$2.1 million for 11 studies related to brackish groundwater desalination, which include implementing demonstration projects, preparing guidance manuals, and completing research studies (Table 3).
-The Texas Legislature has not appropriated funds to the TWDB to support brackish groundwater desalination projects since 2009.

 Report title Contractor Description Study type Year funded Grant amount Guidance Manual for Brackish Groundwater Desalination in Texas North Cameron Regional Water Supply Corporation The project prepared a brackish groundwater desalination guidance manual using a desalination plant in Cameron County as an example.
 Demonstration 2006 \$150,000 Demonstration of Efficiencies Gained by Utilizing Improved Reverse Osmosis Technologies City of Kenedy/San Antonio River Authority The project demonstrated the efficiencies gained by installing a new reverse osmosis system in an existing brackish groundwater desalination plant.
 Demonstration 2006 \$150,000 Assessment of the Whitehorse Aquifer as a Potential Source of Water Supply for the City of San Angelo City of San Angelo/Upper Colorado River Authority The project assessed the feasibility of the Whitehorse Aquifer in Irion County as a source of brackish water for the City of San Angelo.
-Demonstration 2006 \$300,000 Evaluation of Concentrate Management and Assessment of the San Antonio Water System The project conducted a pilot test to assess the cost and technical feasibility of the Vibratory Shear Enhanced Process as a tool for reducing Demonstration 2007 \$205,000
+Demonstration 2006 \$300,000 Evaluation of Concentrate Management and Assessment of the Vibratory Shear Enhanced Process San Antonio Water System The project conducted a pilot test to assess the cost and technical feasibility of the Vibratory Shear Enhanced Process as a tool for reducing the volume of desalination concentrate.
+Demonstration 2007 \$205,000 Improving Recovery: A Concentrate Management Strategy for Inland Desalination The University of Texas at Austin The study investigated anti- scalant precipitation and electrodialysis to increase recovery in desalination of brackish groundwater.
+Demonstration 2007 \$238,500 Pilot Study to Demonstrate Volume Reduction of Reverse Osmosis Concentrate El Paso Public Utilities Board The study evaluated silica reduction in reverse osmosis concentrate through the addition of lime and application of the vibratory shear enhanced process.
+A second phase of the project tested the use of seawater reverse osmosis membranes to increase water recovery.
+Demonstration 2007 \$228,557 An Integrated Wind- Water Desalination Demonstration Project for an Inland Municipality City of Seminole The City of Seminole conducted pilot testing using wind energy to desalinate brackish groundwater.
+Demonstration 2008 \$300,000 Permitting Guidance Manual to Dispose Desalination Concentrate into a Class II Injection Well CDM Smith, Inc. The study developed an instruction manual and road map for permitting a Class II well for dual Class I-Class II purposes.
+Demonstration 2010 \$130,000 Upflow Calcite Contractor Design Carollo Engineers, Inc. The study developed design criteria for the post-treatment of permeate water using an upflow calcite contactor.
+Demonstration 2010 \$188,403